Scientists in Tomsk are adapting their water purification technology to eliminate fuel oil spills in the Black Sea

 Emergency situations often arise in port areas during the loading and unloading of petroleum products, as well as accidents during transportation.
 Recent events in the Kerch Strait confirm the need to create such a tool.

-Danila Vorobyov, Director of the TSU Biological Institute
+Danila Vorobyov, Director of BI TSU

-The technology allows cleaning the bottom of water bodies without the use of chemicals and soil excavation.
+The technology allows cleaning the bottom of water bodies without the use of chemicals and excavation.
 "Aeroshchup" has already demonstrated high efficiency in tests conducted in the port of Riga.

-Earlier, www1.ru reported that 4,000 people are eliminating the consequences of the Volgoneft tanker accident.
+Earlier www1.ru reported that 4,000 people are eliminating the consequences of the Volgoneft tanker accident.

 Volgoneft-239 and Volgoneft-212 tankers crashed in the Kerch Strait